sdemiriz/samsampleX/README.md

 The `benchmarks/` directory contains benchmark scripts that compares `subsample-reads` against uniform downsampling tools in a single- or multi-interval scenarios.

-The default values benchmark performance in a padded HLA region (chr6:25000000-35000000) using a single interval or 1000 intervals.
+The default values benchmark performance in a padded HLA region (chr6:25,000,000-35,000,000) using a single interval or 1000 intervals.
 These coordinates and values can be tweaked easily for further benchmarking using the top-level variables in each script.

+Results are saved to
+* `benchmarks/single-interval-benchmark.tsv`
+* `benchmarks/multi-interval-benchmark.tsv`

-Results are saved to `benchmarks/single-interval-benchmark.txt` and `benchmarks/multi-interval-benchmark.txt` respectively, with timing and memory usage statistics.
+respectively, with timing and memory usage statistics.

 ## Publication